OverviewCima Brenta 3150 m

 Cima Brenta 3150 m is a powerful and massive complex of dolomite rock which stands at the Northern end of Brenta Central Range, to the South of Bocca di Tuckett.
 It's Brenta Dolomites second highest summit and lies in the middle of its namesake group.

 Cima Brenta is connected by the South Ridge to the Spallone dei Massodi, while the shortest North Ridge falls on Bocca di Tuckett.
 From the Eastern summit, the highest one, it detaches another powerful ridge facing West and connecting the main summit to the Western summit at 3122 m of altitude.
-Here the ridge forks in two, giving origin to the West and North-West sides, well characterized by the two long ridges: the West ridge forms a colossal rampart on the right side of the Valley of Brentei, above Rifugio Brentei, and culminates with Cima Mandron 3040 m and Punte di Campiglio 2969 m and 2876 m.
+Here the ridge forks in two parts, giving origin to the West and the North-West sides, well characterized by the two long ridges: the West ridge forms a colossal rampart on the right side of the Valley of Brentei, above Rifugio Brentei, and culminates with Cima Mandron 3040 m and Punte di Campiglio 2969 m and 2876 m.

-The Northern aspect of the peak has a markedly different character, at least as long as some vestiges of the snowfields that cover the north and northwest faces remain.
+The Northern aspect of the peak has a distinctly different character, at least as long as some vestiges of the snowfields that cover the north and northwest faces remain.
 To the north a frozen slope descends to lower Vedretta di Brenta, near Bocca di Tuckett.

 The Eastern side consists of a large and formidable yellowish wall which drops into the head of Val Perse.
 Two of the famed trails of the Brenta Group, Bocchette Alte and Sentiero Orsi, cross this face and meet at Bocca di Tuckett, the far end of Cima Brenta's north ridge.